Washi1337/AsmResolver/README.md

 Usage
 =====

 To use AsmResolver in Visual Studio, simply add the library to your references.
+To find tutorials, go to the special [AsmResolver Wiki]("https://github.com/TheUnknownProgrammer/AsmResolver/wiki")

 Structure
 =========